ioluwayo/dataStructures/README.md

 # dataStructures
-my Java implementation of some cool data structures
+my Java implementation of some cool data structures and algorithms